YannMjl/RaspberryPi-Scripts/README.md

 ## Usage

-These scripts serve as model or bleuprint to create your own scripts depending on the project you built.
+These scripts serve as model or blueprint to create your own scripts depending on the project you built.
-They also demostrate some of the most common tasks used while building projects on Raspberry.
+They also demonstrate some of the most common tasks used while building projects on Raspberry.

 ## Author